windicss/docs/guide/migration.md

 [auto]: /guide/features/variant-auto-inferr
 [design]: /guide/modes

-# Migrating to Windi CSS
+# Migrate from Tailwind CSS

 While Windi CSS aims to be compatible with Tailwind CSS, there are some slight differences in configuration.

 Some options are no longer necessary, because of its [design].

-## Migrate from Tailwind CSS

-If you are using Tailwind CSS with the PostCSS plugin, you can follow these instructions to migrate your installation.

 ### `package.json`